eriosanchez/finding-our-next-home/index.md

-# Operation Find Us A Home!
+# Operation: Find Us A Home!
 This project is log of the research Ricky and Sami are doing to find a safe and happy home for themselves and their future family.
 Their research takes into account environmental, professional, and legislative landscape for two queer women of color working as an academic and a doctor.

 This site is also a bit of practice for Ricky who is learning and practicing coding!
 Ideally this log will also show the evolution of Ricky's coding journey and skills.